fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     We will use the US average electricity price monthly time series from November 1978 to July 2024, which we will download from the FRED database, and generate one-month-ahead forecasts from August 2014 to July 2024.
-    We will use expanding context windows, that is on each month we will provide Chronos all the data up to the month, and generate the forecast for the next month.
+    We will use expanding context windows, that is on each month we will provide Chronos all the data up to that month, and generate the forecast for the next month.
     </p>

     <p>